AKKI765/Transcripted-Audio-From-Video-With-Chat-Using-LLM/README.md

 # To build a project chat with audio using LLM using these packages and libraries, you would follow these steps:
 # 1 Install the required packages and libraries.
 You can do this using pip:
-# pip install streamlit dotenv requests pytube langchain assemblyai chromadb
+# pip install streamlit dotenv requests pytube langchain assemblyai openai chromadb
 # 2 Create a python virtual environment .venv file.
 Create a .env file.
 This file will store your environment variables, such as your
 # AssemblyAI API key, Open AI Key and your ChromaDB connection string.
 # 3 Create a Streamlit app.
 This app will be responsible for handling the chat interface and the audio processing.